unixunion/KSPSerialIO-Legacy/README.md

 So far I have only tested this on Mac, on which it works quite well.

 ## Config
-I have added some config defaults to the code base, Pleae create a config file as below to override.
+I have added some config defaults to the code base, Please create a config file as below to override.

 ### NoDetect
 NoDetect disable scanning of all connected serial devices for the KSPSerialIO Board.
 This forces attempted connection to the serial port mentioned in the config.